Are you thinking about going vegan? Before you do, you might want to read about the veganism pros and cons.

 A vegan diet has a good reputation for being healthy, and rightly so.
 Without foods containing animal products, your diet will naturally contain more fruit, vegetables, legumes and wholegrains.
 These foods, in combination, will provide you with oodles of goodness such as vitamins, minerals, antioxidants and phytonutrients.

 With more of these sorts of foods you’re going to get more fibre too.
 Fibre is great for gut health and, together with all those nutrients, can help to protect against cancer.
+If you’d like more insight on the importance of fibre and, in particular, the benefits of a healthy microbiome, read our recent blog on the importance of fibre.

 Most of the saturated fat in the western diet comes from animal products; if you switch to a vegan diet, you’re going consume less of it and reduce your bad cholesterol at the same time.